kvo189/d4lf-config/README.md

 | `npm run electron:local` | Builds your application and start electron locally                                                    |
 | `npm run electron:build` | Builds your application and creates an app consumable based on your operating system                  |

-**Your application is optimised.
-Only /dist folder and NodeJS dependencies are included in the final bundle.**